ceri-num/uv-cdaw/FrontEnd/JS/rappel.md

 }
 ```

 Generators compute their yielded values on demand, which allows them to efficiently represent sequences that are expensive to compute (or even infinite sequences, as demonstrated above).
-An advanced generator could be one for the fibonacci sequence:
+An advanced generator could be, for the fibonacci sequence:
 ```js
 function* fibonacci() {
   let current = 0;